JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_1/Asa_Ki_War.md

 Let all the gharis be your milkmaids, and the pahars your Krishans and Gopals[^5]:
 Let wind, water, and fire be your jewels; and the moon and sun your avatars;

-[^1]: Also translated—How many expound the Veds!

-[^2]: Also translated—draw a crowd around them.
-This hymn purports to give a brief description of the miracle-plays of Ram and Krishan.

-[^3]: Literally—speak of the upper and lower regions.

-[^4]: _Lâkh takiân_. _Takâ_ is really a double pice, or about a halfpenny of English money, but in the plural it means money in general.

-[^5]: _Gopâls_ are herdsmen among whom Krishan used to sport.

 <span id="p224"><sup><small>[ p.
 224 ]</small></sup></span>

 The whole earth your _stage_ properties and vessels, which are all entanglements.